openlumi/homeassistant_on_openwrt/README.md

 It is distributed with a shell script that downloads and installs everything that required for a clean start.

 ### Requirements:
-- 120 MB storage space (256 recommended)
+- 256 MB storage space
 - 128 MB RAM
 - OpenWrt 21.02.0 or newer installed